lesept777/DBSCAN-for-ESP32/README.md

 ```
 std::vector<std::vector<float>> dataset
 ```
 See the example on how to create a dataset.
-Basiccally, you need to declare the dataset as above and push all your vectors fo float data into the dataset. if `v` is a vector of data of dimension 3:
+Basically, you need to declare the dataset as above and push all your vectors fo float data into the dataset. if `v` is a vector of data of dimension 3:
 ```
 std::vector<float> v;
 float myV[] = {3, 3, 3};